 Our veterinary quality, scientifically engineered cat food is made for South African cats living in our local conditions.
-ULTRA CAT is formulated using the combined expertise of both our in-house animal nutritionist and veterinarian to create a range of high-quality cat food that your pet will love.
+ULTRA PET Cat Food is formulated using the combined expertise of both our in-house animal nutritionist and veterinarian to create a range of high-quality cat food that your pet will love.

-WHY CHOOSE ULTRA CAT FOR YOUR PET?
+WHY CHOOSE ULTRA PET FOR YOUR CAT?

-- ULTRA CAT is scientifically formulated with South African cats in mind. - Our brand new Optimal Balance and Special Diet recipes include fresh meat for improved palatability. - Our brand new, state-of-the-art factory facility produces world-class products that don't break the bank, making ULTRA CAT food an excellent value for money choice for your kitten.
+- ULTRA PET Cat Food is scientifically formulated with South African cats in mind. - Our brand new Optimal Balance and Special Diet recipes include fresh meat for improved palatability. - Our brand new, state-of-the-art factory facility produces worldclass products that don't break the bank, making ULTRA PET Cat Food an excellent value for money choice for your kitten.